 Item Activity Tolerances 1.
-Stone Shape Bottom face to be no less than 75 per cent of surface area oftop face Stones to have vertical sides 2.
+Stone Shape Bottom face to be no less than 75 per cent of surface area of top face Stones to have vertical sides 2.
 Laying Stones a.
-Joint widths b.
-An absolute min enforced.
-The 3r joint wherethe 8 majority of the j point.
-Joint thicknesses of between 8mm and 15mm arerecommended An absolute minimum width of 3mm is to be strictly enforced.
-The 3mm absolute minimum is only acceptable in a joint wherethe 8mm minimum is achieved throughout the majority of the joint and the 3mm minimum occurs only at a point.
+Joint widths Joint thicknesses of between 8mm and 15mm are recommended An absolute minimum width of 3mm is to be strictly enforced.
+The 3mm absolute minimum is only acceptable in a joint where the 8mm minimum is achieved throughout the majority of the joint and the 3mm minimum occurs only at a point.